developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Depending on the value chosen, one or more additional Managed Configurations MIGHT also be required to provide additional information:

-- When the value ***Off*** is chosen, no additional Managed Configurations should be specified to provide additional information.
+- When the value ***Off***- no additional Managed Configurations should be specified to provide additional information.

-- When the value ***On*** is chosen, the additional Managed Configuration **DHCP Configuration - Send Option 12 Host Name Value** MUST be specified to provide the value of the *Host Name* to be sent.
+- When the value ***On***- the additional Managed Configuration **DHCP Configuration - Send Option 12 Host Name Value** MUST be specified to provide the value of the *Host Name* to be sent.

 ### Send Host Name Value (Option 12)
 Used to specify the *Host Name* that the DHCP Client on a Zebra Android device sends to the DHCP Server using *DHCP Option 12* when requesting an IP Address and should be specified only the value ***On*** is chosen for the Managed Configuration **DHCP Configuration - Send Option 12 Host Name State**.